-12.2.
+13.9.
 Remediation Priorities

 The highest priority is always fire control.
-It is critical that any actively burning surface waste and smouldering buried waste is fully extinguished and cooled prior to the new landfill commencing operations.
+It is critical that all actively burning surface waste and smouldering buried waste is fully extinguished and cooled prior to the new landfill commencing operations.
+To the credit of the operators, there was no burning or even smoke plumes at the time of inspection.
+However there were signs of small fires in the past and therefore the following description allows for any future burning on site.

-Small surface-only areas of combustion in the closed dump can be controlled with water and subsequent application of soil cover material.
+• Small surface-only areas of combustion in the existing dump can be controlled with water and subsequent application of soil cover material.
 But the only way to completely extinguish subsurface fires at dumps is to excavate waste until the combustion source is reached.
-Therefore, there is little choice in the remediation of this site but to adopt a cut and carry approach to remove any actively burning and smouldering material and wet it prior to replacing and covering in accordance with a final design.
+Therefore, there is little choice in the remediation of this site but to adopt a cut and carry approach to remove all actively burning and smouldering material and wet it prior to replacing and covering in accordance with a final design.
+Some of this burning material could be incorporated into the Stage 1 borrow pile and covered until it can be used as daily cover for later stages of the landfill.
+Therefore, the extinguished waste pile will need to be well clear of initial landfill development stages to avoid double handling.

 In parallel, urgent action is required to prevent new fires starting anywhere in the active dumping areas and to stop the fires in previously worked areas.
-Initially any surface fires should be extinguished and then deeper fires progressively excavated and extinguished as part of the initial activities leading to eventual full remediation.

-It is critical that no fires are allowed to start within the new landfill either due to purposeful ignition or importation of already burning or hot waste from the previously worked areas or subsurface burning extending into the landfill cells.
+Initially the surface fires should be extinguished and then deeper fires progressively excavated and extinguished as part of the initial activities leading to eventual full remediation.
+It is critical that no fires are allowed to start within the landfill proper either due to purposeful ignition or importation of already burning or hot waste from the previously worked areas or subsurface burning extending into the landfill cells.